Siddharth-Singh03/DBMS/README.md

 - SQL allows users to create, modify, and retrieve data from databases, as well as to perform various operations such as sorting, filtering, and aggregating data.
 - SQL is a declarative language, meaning that users specify what they want the database to do rather than how to do it.

+# NoSQL
+- NoSQL stands for "Not only SQL," and it refers to a category of databases that do not use the traditional SQL (Structured Query Language) for storing and retrieving data.
+- NoSQL databases use different data models and query languages to manage and access data.
+- designed to handle large-scale, unstructured, and semi-structured data.

 # Types of Databases

 | SQL                                              | NoSQL  |